yakupayd1n/Chicagos-Traffic-Crashes-Analyzed/README.md

-# Traffic Crash Data Analysis with Pandas, Python, Google Colab, and Matplotlib
+# Traffic Crash Data Analysis with Pandas, Python, Matplotlib, and Google Colab

 This repository provides a step-by-step tutorial on performing data analysis using a real-world dataset of traffic crashes.
 We'll leverage the power of Python's pandas library for data manipulation, Matplotlib for visualization, and Google Colab for an interactive coding environment.